RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 Submit your completed files in a folder titled SVG2 containing `svg2.html`, `svg2.css`, and `main2.js`.
 Note that you may not need `svg2.css` here unless you would like to change additional styling with regard to text, margins, etc.
+Submit also your python script that converts your data to JSON format.

 ### Checklist